-Inspiration If you want your children to listen, try talking softly to someone else. – Ann Landers Recipe for iced coffee: Have kidsMake coffeeForget you made coffeeDrink it cold (Anonymous) Practical Parenting… An Unforgettable Journey Have some fun with you kids.
-They express their stress not in words but in behaviors.
-Take them out, get… Continue Reading
+Inspiration If you want your children to listen, try talking softly to someone else. – Ann Landers Recipe for iced coffee: Have kidsMake coffeeForget you made coffeeDrink it cold (Anonymous) … Continue reading Practical Parenting… Iced Coffee and Good Conversation!

 Practical Parenting During COVID 19 Hope you enjoy.
 Began this project earlier this week.
-I am utilizing YouTube as a live broadcasting forum to answer your question regarding psychology, parenting, and other issues during this unprecedented time.
-In this segment, I explore in a live Q and A Session the nuances of raising children during… Continue Reading
+I am utilizing YouTube as a live broadcasting forum to answer your question regarding psychology, parenting, … Continue reading Practical Parenting: Will We Survive the Storm

 Encourage and support your kids because children are apt to live up to what you believe of them.
-Lady Bird Johnson Behind every young child who believes in himself is a parent who believed first.
-Matthew Jacobson Practical Parenting What do you want to be when you grow up?
-Perhaps the greatest question that should… Continue Reading
+Lady Bird Johnson Behind every young child who believes in himself is … Continue reading Inspiration: Parenting… The Power of Belief

 Dr. Tom explores the family value of respect as it relates to the ability we have to foster trust in our strengths and capacity to overcome our weaknesses.